microsoft/Secure-Supply-Chain/README.md

+# Improving OSS Provenance

+If you're visiting here, it's probably because you received a PR from [@msftenhanceprovenance](https://github.com/msftenhanceprovenance)!
+This is a project at Microsoft managed by a team working in the supply chain security space.
+If you'd like to learn more about what sorts of things we're working on and why, this is the spot.

 # Project!

 Most modern software is built on top of open source software (OSS), from web application front-ends built using react, IoT devices and libraries using OpenSSL, to entire operating systems such as Debian Linux.
 These individual or community-lead projects provide amazing functional and productivity benefits, but also generate novel ways for malicious actors to attack, such as: